By: Adam H. Rosenblum Esq. | Last Updated:

 Data on Stop Sign Tickets in New York

 When it comes to traffic accident data, the DMV includes stop sign violations in a broader category of disobeying traffic control device.
-In 2018, disobeying traffic control devices contributed to 14,972 accidents, the 10th most common contributing factor.
-This is more than the number of accidents associated with such offenses in 2017 (11,925 crashes).
-However, 2017’s figure represents a greater proportion of accidents in which disobeying traffic devices was a factor (it was the 8th most common factor that year).
+In 2018, disobeying traffic control devices contributed to 15,007 accidents, the 10th most common contributing factor.

 - Can you fight a stop sign ticket?